fbpx

 Treadmill-Motor-Cover-Photo

 The treadmill drive motor is the heart of your machine.
-They power the belt, allowing you to run or walk indoors.
-But like any mechanical component, they can wear down over time.
-Here are some signs that your drive motor might be going bad:
+It powers the belt, allowing you to run or walk indoors.
+But like any mechanical component, it can wear down over time.
+Recognizing the signs of a failing motor early can save you from costly repairs and extend the life of your treadmill.
+Here are the key indicators that your drive motor might be going bad:

 Lady on treadmill unhappy